smusp/SEMs_with_lavaan/Kurbanoglu_2021/Kurbanoglu_2021.md

 # Three-variable mediation with summary data

 Kurbanoglu, N. & Takunyaci, M. (2021).
-A structural equation model on relationship between self-efficacy, physics laboratory anxiety and attitudes. *Journal of Family, Counseling and Education*, *6*(1), 47-56.
+A structural equation modeling on relationship between self-efficacy, physics laboratory anxiety and attitudes. *Journal of Family, Counseling and Education*, *6*(1), 47-56.